Dallas toddler mauled by coyote on front porch, hospitalized

 A police officer responding to the call spotted the coyote in a park near the child's home and opened fire on the animal, which retreated into nearby woods, according to a police statement.

 It was unknown if the officer wounded the animal, but an active search with a game warden began, police said.
-Police are warning neighborhood residents that the coyote should be considered extremely dangerous.
+Police were warning neighborhood residents that the coyote should be considered extremely dangerous.

 The attack came less than a week after a coyote attacked a 2-year-old girl on Southern California's Huntington Beach.
 The coyote was later shot dead.